 The word of God is infinitely more powerful.
 It goes far beyond emotional impact; it reaches deep into the spiritual realms.
 So it shouldn’t be surprising that the Word is our primary weapon against the enemy.
 After all, what did Jesus use to defend himself from Satan’s temptations?
 Did he blast Satan to powder?
 No.

-But that would have been cool.
+But wouldn’t that have been cool?

 Jesus used Scripture to defeat his enemy.
 Why?
 Perhaps because that is a weapon we can use as well.
 You probably can’t command the powers of Heaven and Earth the way the Son of God can—in fact, I’m pretty sure of it—but you can use Scripture.
 Maybe you don’t have the advantage of having written it, but you can still read it, and learn it, and memorize it, and use it to back your enemy off when he attacks.